 I decided to try the same basic recipe and make a Leek and Goat Cheese Tart.
 And here is how I did it:

-To start, you would need one 9” pie crust (I used store bought frozen kind), 4-5 medium sized leeks, ½ cup heavy cream, 2-3 tbsp butter, 2 eggs, 1 cup crumbled goat cheese (I LOVE goat cheese and used more than specified here) and finally salt, black pepper and cayenne pepper to taste.
+To start, you would need one 9” pie crust (I used store bought frozen kind), 4-5 medium sized onions, ½ cup heavy cream, 2-3 tbsp butter, 2 eggs, 1 cup crumbled goat cheese (I LOVE goat cheese and used more than specified here) and finally salt, black pepper and cayenne pepper to taste.

 Leeks can be very gritty from all the dirt stuck in the leaves.
 Did you know that the best way to clean leeks is to hold them upside down, make four vertical slits with your knife through and through on each side of the leek…and then run it under cold water and wash off any dirt caught inside the folds of the leaves?